Everything you want to know about smart motorways (but probably haven’t been told)

 What is a smart motorway anyway?

-Rather than your atypical motorway which uses the national speed limit at all times (barring an accident), a smart motorway uses variable speed limits as a way to manage and monitor traffic levels in order to reduce congestion, as well as using the hard shoulder as an additional lane to keep traffic flowing and account for increased capacity on busy sections of the motorway network.
+Rather than your atypical motorway which uses the national speed limit at all times (barring an accident), a smart motorway uses variable speed limits as a way to manage and monitor traffic levels in order to reduce congestion.
+Some also use the hard shoulder as an additional lane to keep traffic flowing and to account for increased capacity on busy sections of the motorway network.

 A smart motorway falls into three categories.